 Please note that some classes in Economics and Business require that students have access to a computer during class time.
 These courses will be noted below.
 Students will in some cases be expected to bring a laptop to these classes.
+Sophomore Year:

-Business majors take Business Statistics, Financial Accounting and Cost Accounting.
-They also take either Marketing or Human Resource Management.
+Economics majors take Business Statistics, Intermediate Micro- and Macro-economics.
+Economics electives may also be taken.
 Depending on their initial placement they will finish their language requirement this semester.
-Their remaining courses will be core requirements, electives or courses for a minor or major.
+Their remaining courses will be core requirements, electives or courses for a minor or double major.
+Junior Year:

-Business majors take either Marketing or Human Resource Management, Financial Management, and International Business Management.
-The Business elective can be taken this year.
+Economics majors take 2 or 3 of their economics electives.
 Their remaining courses will be core requirements, electives or courses for a minor or double major, and internship(s).
-One semester or a full year abroad is an option for this year.
+One semester or a full year of study abroad is an option for this year.
+Senior Year: